NeutrinosPlatform/cordova-plugin-document-scanner/README.md

     cordova plugin add cordova-plugin-document-scanner

+*Please read issues and fixes section of readme for Ionic installation and Android Oreo support*

 ### scan.scanDoc(sourceType, successCallback, errorCallback)
 Takes a photo using the scan, or retrieves a photo from the device's